 Ready for a little rest and relaxation?
 Looking to take some time away and set sail on a magical cruise?
-When most people think of cruise destinations, they think white sands, beautiful blue waters, palm trees, warm weather….. but what if your cruise is taking you somewhere a bit chilly?
+When most people think of cruise destinations, they think white sands, beautiful blue waters, palm trees, and warm weather….. but what if your cruise is taking you somewhere a bit chilly?
 Maybe you’re longing to see the glaciers of Alaska, quaint towns of New England, or that bucket list cruise to Norway.
-In that what do you pack?
-Packing for a cold weather cruise can definitely be a little bit challenging, but never fear, we’re here to help you sort that out!
+In that case, what do you pack?
+Here are our best Disney Cruise Packing Tips For Cold Weather.

 Packing Layers for a Cold Weather Cruise

 You see where I’m going with this.
-While we are always fans of packing layers for our trips, it is essential for a cold weather cruise simply because there will be a lot of different temperature sitautions you may be encountering.
-We love oversized sweaters, cardigans, lightweight tees and thermals for layering.
-We would even recommend bringing a pair of these for layering under your layers.
+While we are always fans of packing layers for our trips, it is essential for a cold-weather cruise simply because there will be a lot of different temperature situations you may be encountering.
+We love oversized sweaters, cardigans, lightweight tees, and thermals for layering.

 Packing Winter Accessories for a Cold Weather Cruise

 My point?
-You’re on the ocean, its going to be colder than you expect.
+You’re on the ocean, it’s going to be colder than you expect.
 Even if you are used to cold weather, even if it says it’ll be 45 degrees and that’s not “cold” to you, it’s going to be colder than you think.
-Between that ocean breeze and nothing (i.e. trees, buildings, etc) to really shield you from the cold, you’re going to wish you had a hat.
-We would recommend brining along some gloves and a scarf while you’re at it, especially if you’re hoping to spend some time on the upper decks.
+Between that ocean breeze and nothing (i.e. trees, buildings, etc.) to really shield you from the cold, you’re going to wish you had a hat.
+We would recommend bringing along some gloves and a scarf while you’re at it, especially if you’re hoping to spend some time on the upper decks.

 Packing a Coat for a Cold Weather Cruise

 A swimsuit…. wait, what?!
 Ok, ok I know.
-We ate talking hats, gloves, winter coats and now swimsuits?!
+We are talking hats, gloves, winter coats, and now swimsuits?!
 Hear us out.
 We personally didn’t use the pools or waterslides during our cold weather cruise, but we were surprised at how many people were!
-Between the jacuzzi in the adults only section and the heated pool, I was surprised to see how many people were using the pools.
+Between the jacuzzi in the adults-only section and the heated pool, I was surprised to see how many people were using the pools.
 People love the waterslides on the Disney Cruises and don’t want to miss out, so even when it was cold and windy, lots of people were using it!
-There was one day in particular, when it was 60ish degrees and sunny and you would’ve thought we were in the Caribbean.
-The deck was crowded, there was a line for the slide, granted, it was still chilly, but apparently warm enough for the pools.
+There was one day in particular when it was 60ish degrees and sunny and you would’ve thought we were in the Caribbean.
+The deck was crowded, and there was a line for the slide.
+Granted, it was still chilly, but apparently warm enough for the pools.

 My point is that, if you’re going on a cruise, you may want to bring a swimsuit.
 It may get warm enough and you may regret not having one.
 And swimsuits are small enough to pack that even if you don’t use it, at least it didn’t take up too much room in your suitcase.